brenoprata10/steam-deck-romate/README.md

 1. Download the most recent version from [releases page](https://github.com/brenoprata10/steam-deck-romate/releases);
 2. Double click on the file and execute.

+## Import/Export Parser Configuration
+When you select `Create Parsers` setup, there will be two buttons with Import/Export functionality:
+- Import -> The program will look for PARSERS.json file at the same folder path as the executable.
+- Export -> PARSERS.json file will be created with your current parsers.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/26099427/205312144-29886a8a-0ea9-4ba2-8613-ea4056ec93de.png)